johnblack3/johnblack3/README.md

 # About Me
-My name is John Black and I am currently a senior in the Schreyer Honors College at The Pennsylvania State University.
-I am pursuing a bachelor's of science in Computer Science with a minor in Mathematics.
+My name is John Black and I recently graduated from The Pennsylvania State University with a bachelor's of science in Computer Science.

 Connect with me on LinkedIn!